 The term ‘teacup dog’ is used to describe dogs that could actually fit in a teacup.
 No official kennel club recognizes the term ‘teacup,’ and as such, there are no real regulations to their size, but unofficially they all weigh between 1 and 4 pounds.
 Many breeders will argue that these Yorkies aren’t actually Yorkies at all, but Yorkies that have been mixed with other extremely small breed parents.

-They are teeny weeny tiny dogs who, whilst are so cute, do come with their own unique problems which will be discussed below.
+They are teeny weeny tiny dogs who, while are so cute, do come with their own unique problems which will be discussed below.
 There is a lot of controversy surrounding these guys, and as such, in addition to all the ‘awwws’ and excited squeals from passersby, you should also be prepared to receive a bit of criticism.
 Many protesters of teacup breeds believe that it is selfish to create a pup just to look a certain way, with complete disregard for his multitude of health problems.

 However, if you are adamant that you want a teacup Yorkie in your life, then the single most important thing is to find a reputable and ethical breeder who will ensure that the teacup pups are as healthy as caninely possible.

 Just like most small canines, the teacup Yorkie has a huge and feisty personality, and there is never a dull moment with this lil’ pupper around.
 He is funny, dopey, silly, and clumsy, and has boundless energy, and after all his jumping and bouncing around in the house this guy does not need much exercise.

 Despite having a small voice box, his howl and whines can pack quite a punch.
 So, if you think that you will have to leave him alone for long periods of time, then you should consider getting a less needy dog breed, but if you can provide him with the companionship that he deserves, then this neediness is quite the lovable trait.